Overview of One Person Company (OPC) Registration

 - An individual who is already a shareholder or partner in an existing OPC.

-- A Non-Resident Indian (NRI) or a foreign citizen is a person who has not stayed in India for at least 182 days in India the previous calendar year.
+- A Non-Resident Indian (NRI) or a foreign citizen is a person who has not stayed in India for at least 182 days in the previous calendar year.

 - Individuals disqualified under the Companies Act, 2013.

-Documents Required for OPC Company Registration
+Documents Required for One Person Company Registration

 The following are the essential documents required for the establishment of an OPC in India: